 To put it simply – if the figures don’t match, then the applicant could face investigation.

-On the face of it this could cause very real problems for freelancers who may innocently use their gross contract rate after approaching a lender direct or dealing with a mortgage adviser who may lack specialist knowledge of working with contractors.
+On the face of it, this could cause very real problems for freelancers who may innocently use their gross contract rate after approaching a lender directly or dealing with a mortgage adviser who may lack specialist knowledge of working with contractors.

 The annualised gross contract rate will almost certainly not match the income figure shown on a tax return and so it is imperative that borrowers exercise caution when deciding how to apply for a mortgage.

-Tony Harris who heads up our partner IFA, Contractor Financials, commented:
+Tony Harris, who runs specialist IFA, Contractor Financials, commented:

 “You needn’t pay any more in terms of interest rate by approaching the correct lender and there are still contractor mortgage specialists who charge none of the usual broker fees for their advice but it is very important that you don’t get this wrong because with HMRC now involved the repercussions could be very serious indeed.”